aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/listobject/_index.md

 ### getEndColumn() {#getEndColumn--}

+<b>@deprecated.</b> Please use the 'endColumn' property instead.
 Gets the end column of the range.

 ```javascript
 getEndColumn() : number;